NiYuan224/draft-liu-oauth-cross-domain-txn-token/draft-ni-cross-domain-txn-token.md

 This document uses the terms "Workload", "Trust Domain", "External Endpoint", "Call Chain", and "Transaction Token Service" (TTS) defined by {{?I-D.ietf-oauth-transaction-tokens}}, as well as "Authorization Server" (AS) defined by {{RFC6749}}.
 Moreover, the following terms are extended or defined in this document.

-* Intra-domain Transaction Token (Txn-Token).
+* Intra-domain Transaction Token.
 A short-lived, signed JWT that provides immutable information about the user, workloads, and specific contextual attributes of the call within a trust domain, as defined in {{?I-D.ietf-oauth-transaction-tokens}}.

 * Cross-domain Transaction Token.
 A Txn-Token that preserves and propagates workflow-related claims from an upstream trust domain to a downstream one via identity chaining as defined in {{?I-D.ietf-oauth-identity-chaining}}.